na-na-hi/renget/archive/sfbf5.md

 \>comes by quite often, usually seeking a snuggle buddy for an a few hours
 \>also find out that Malzeno can be VERY persistent in trying to get what he wants.
 \>whenever I decline to snuggle (or fuck) him due to work or just not being in the mood Malzeno will linger outside my home and scowl at me judgementally through my windows
-\>Malzeno probably thinks he looks terrifying when does it but it’s actually super fucking cute, so I almost always eventually cave to his demands for snugs and fugs
+\>Malzeno probably thinks he looks terrifying when does it but it’s actually super fucking cute, so I almost always eventually cave to his demands for snugs and fugs%%
 Fun fact: most monsters have very, VERY sensitive erogenous zones in the space behind or around their ears.
 I hope my fellow hunters put this information to good use, because gog knows how many times it’s saved my life

 =============================================

 >\>Malzeno gf whose tits swell up whenever she absorbs bio energy

-\>on a beach date with gorgeous Malzeno gf
+%darkgreen%\>on a beach date with gorgeous Malzeno gf
 \>she mentions she's hungry
 \>offer to buy her a hotdog but she just says she'll "get her own"
 \>suddenly sends out her fleet of Qurios in a storm of crimson to gather bioenergy from the surrounding beach patrons